ruuda/blog/posts/config-format-lang.md

 The world is growing tired of yaml.
 Alternative configuration formats are making the rounds.
-Toml has been steadily gaining ground, in part due to tools like Cargo and adoption in the Python standard library.
+Toml has steadily been gaining traction, in part due to tools like Cargo and adoption in the Python standard library.
 Json supersets